miki998/styleSpaceGan3-pytorch/readme.md

 ## Description
-We re-apply style channel searching techniques on stylegan3. (inspired from https://github.com/betterze/StyleSpace)
+- We re-apply style channel searching techniques on stylegan3-R and stylegan3-T. (inspired from https://github.com/betterze/StyleSpace)
+- The found channels are used for editing on both generated images and real-inverted images
+- Inversion was done by projection

 ## Requirements